 - The most important thing to note is to cook your Bacon Wrapped Sausage Stuffed Pork Tenderloin low and slow.
 You will also want to cook the pork indirectly on the grill.
 We have a second rack on our grill that is further away from the flame on our gas grill.
 If you are cooking on a charcoal grill, place on the side of the grill that is not as hot.

 - Do NOT overcook the pork!
-Use a meat thermometer and take the Bacon Wrapped Sausage Stuffed Pork Tenderloin off the grill when the temperature reading is between 145-150 degrees celsius.
-Then allow the meat to rest for about 10 minutes.
-There is no reason to cook your pork to the consistency of shoe leather and then a few minutes more just for the most conservative person watching the grilling process to be satisfied.
-According to the USDA, safe pork minimum cooking temperature is 145 degrees and then of course the pork continues to cook for the next 10 minutes while it is resting off the grill.
+Use a meat thermometer.
+Take the Bacon Wrapped Sausage Stuffed Pork Tenderloin off the grill when the temperature reading is between 145-150 degrees celsius.
+Then, allow the meat to rest for about 10 minutes.
+There is no reason to cook your pork to the consistency of shoe leather and then a few minutes more.
+According to the USDA, safe pork minimum cooking temperature is 145 degrees.
+Then, of course, the pork continues to cook for the next 10 minutes while it is resting off the grill.

 Bacon Wrapped Sausage Stuffed Pork Tenderloin

 - pork tenderloin - 3/4 to 1 and 1/2 pounds (depends on how hungry your crew is)